Pet culture: Fishes

 In the United States, an estimate of 11.8 million households who own a pet, own a fish.
-Humans that rent homes that cannot own dogs and/or cats look towards the option to owning a fish.
+Humans that rent homes that cannot own dogs and/or cats look towards the option of owning a fish.
 This could also be true to those who have a serious health issue or extreme asthma.
-Owning a fish has little evidence of allergies, and overall extreme little danger compared to owning dogs or cats.
+Owning a fish has little evidence of allergies, and overall extremely little danger compared to owning dogs or cats.
 There are bacterial risks, such as infection, when it comes to fish water, but can be prevented with proper cleaning care.
 Those that do own a fish with an aquarium believe it has beneficial properties, such as relaxation and a distraction from everyday life.

 Social cost of pet owning

 Pet owning in America may cause trouble to the public.
 Owners may have to face the consequences of pets that misbehave.
 It may result in pressure and distress to their owners and nearby neighbors.
 Each year in the United States alone, the Centers for Disease Control (CDC) found that an average of 4.5 million people are attacked by a dog.
 Within those attacks, around 900,000 of them are serious and need immediate attention.
 Many pets are also known to carry diseases.
-Dogs, one of the most common pets in America, are known to carry great numbers of rabies infection.
+Dogs, one of the most common pets in America, are known to transmit rabies to humans primarily through biting.
 Cats are carriers of Toxoplasma gondii, a parasite that enters the brain and may cause toxoplasmosis.
 Pets are also known to cause people allergies.
 They could also trigger an asthma attack, for those who are allergic.